-The Zero Waste Europe website (referred to as “the website”) is managed by Zero Waste Europe (referred as “we” or “ZWE”) located at WeWork, c/o Zero Waste Europe, Rue du Commerce 31, 1000 Brussels, Belgium.
+The Zero Waste Cities website (referred to as “the website”) is managed by Zero Waste Europe Vereniging (referred as “we” or “ZWE”) located at WeWork, c/o Zero Waste Europe, Rue du Commerce 31, 1000, Brussels, Belgium.

 We are committed to protecting your privacy and ensuring a positive user experience on our website.
 This policy outlines our handling practices and how we collect and use the Personal Data you provide during your online and offline interactions with us.